pgporada/getting-started-with-terraform/README.md

     aws s3 mb s3://${AWS_BUCKET} --profile=${AWS_PROFILE}

 The next thing we'll need is a KMS key to encrypt state when it is stored in S3.
+We'll also apply an alias so you can tell what the key is at a glance in the IAM web UI.

-    aws kms create-key --description="Terraform state encryption/decryption" --tags TagKey=Name,TagValue="terraform-state-key" --profile ${AWS_PROFILE} | jq -r .KeyMetadata.KeyId;
+    KEY=$(aws kms create-key --description="Terraform state encryption/decryption" --tags TagKey=Name,TagValue="terraform-state-key" --profile ${AWS_PROFILE} | jq -r .KeyMetadata.KeyId)
+    aws kms create-alias --alias-name alias/terraform-state-kms-key --target-key-id ${KEY} --profile=${AWS_PROFILE}

 If you have a bunch of keys and you forget what the KeyId was, you can loop through them as follows